Angular-Wave/angular.ts/src/core/compile/compile.md

 - the event name in the attribute, e.g. `ng-on-drop="onDrop()"` executes the 'onDrop()' expression
 - when the `drop` event is fired.
 -
-- AngularJS provides specific directives for many events, such as {@link ngClick}, so in most
+- AngularTS provides specific directives for many events, such as {@link ngClick}, so in most
 - cases it is not necessary to use `ngOn`.
-However, AngularJS does not support all events
+However, AngularTS does not support all events
 - (e.g. the `drop` event in the example above), and new events might be introduced in later DOM
 - standards.
 -